 You can embed one or more CiviCRM profiles directly into Drupal's My Account screen.
 This makes it easy for logged-in users to review and update their information whenever they visit their My Account page.

 - Create a new profile, or navigate to an existing profile and click Settings.

 - Select View/Edit User Account in Used For.

 - Add the fields you want people to be able to edit from their Drupal My Account page.

-Note: the profile must include only fields related to the Individual contact type.
+The profile must include only fields related to the Individual contact type.

 New account creation during profile sign-up

 If you want your constituents to create a Drupal or Joomla! account when filling out a profile, you can enable this with the "User account registration option" under Customize Data and Screens > Profiles click Settings against a profile.
 Anonymous (not-logged-in) users will then be invited (or required) to create an account when they visit the profile.
 Logged-in users will just see the profile fields.

 You must include a Primary Email Address field in the profile for this feature to function properly.
 This feature also works when the profile is embedded in an online contribution page or event registration page.
 Hence you can invite or force anonymous visitors to sign-up for an account when they register for an event.

 Including Profiles in forms in CiviCRM components¶